Royal Merioneth Rifles: Merioneth Local Militia

 These were combined into a single regiment from 24 September 1808.
 The Lord Lieutenant, Sir Watkin Williams-Wynn, 5th Baronet, considered the discipline of the Cader Idris Corps (the largest) to be deficient, and the command of the new regiment was given to Lt-Col Commandant Richard Watkin Price of the Penllyn Corps, with Major-Commandant Hugh Davies of the Edeirnion Corps promoted to Lt-Col and second-in-command.
-Watkin Wynn also asked for government approval for the Barmouth Company to continue to store their arms locally, rather then at the regimental headquarters 40 mi at Bala, because the company had already shown its usefulness in 1805 by placing an armed guard on a shipwreck to prevent looting.
+Watkin Wynn also asked for government approval for the Barmouth Company to continue to store their arms locally, rather than at the regimental headquarters 40 mi at Bala, because the company had already shown its usefulness in 1805 by placing an armed guard on a shipwreck to prevent looting.
 In the event the Cader Idris men were also allowed to store their arms at Dolgelly instead of Bala.

 There was serious disturbances among the local militia across the country in 1809 when they did not get the guinea they were entitled to for 'necessaries' under the Act of Parliament.
 In the case of the Merioneth regimen, the men were dissatisfied that it had been spent on knapsacks rather than given to them personally.
 Nevertheless, the Merioneth regiment was considered generally well-disciplined, when it was assembled for training.
 It was embodied at the time of the Battle of Waterloo in 1815, but like all the local militia it was disbanded in 1816.